k9m/kalah-api/README.md

 - The API interface and models are generated
 - Swagger UI is accessible from `http://localhost:8080/swagger-ui.html`
 - jacoco coverage reports can be found at `build/jacoco-reports`
-- Integration tests use the Cucumber framework
+- Integration tests use the Cucumber framework, feature files are in `src/test/resources`

 ### Startup guide